DS-CapStone-2023/project-info/weeks/02-Twitter-Data.md

 This week, we'll be introduced to the paper and prepare to collect a Twitter dataset.
 We'll:

-* get set up to download data from the Twitter API;
+* get set up to download data from the [Twitter API](https://developer.twitter.com/en/apply-for-access);
-* get started with Astra streaming
+* get set up with [Astra streaming](https://astra.datastax.com/registerStreaming)
 * start reading the background paper that we'll base our work in.

 ## Readings

 Please read the following before our next meeting:

 * To use the Twitter API, you must be approved for developer access.
-Read the instructions here and apply for a single-user developer key.
+Read the instructions [here](https://developer.twitter.com/en/apply-for-access) and apply for a single-user developer key.
 You will be asked several questions about how you will use the API; the approval process is done by humans, so the quality of your answers is very important.
 Here are some tips: